Expert Customer Support

 For wet or contaminated zones:

-Where liquids, oils, and debris are common, you need mats that are water resistant and allow fluids to drain away so the surface underfoot stays as slip resistant as possible.
+Where liquids, oils, and debris are common, First Mats suggest using mats that are water resistant and allow fluids to drain away so the surface underfoot stays as slip resistant as possible.
 A mat with drainage holes and a cushioned rubber construction is ideal here.
 Our Rubber Anti-Fatigue Mat with Holes meets these needs, combining effective drainage with long-lasting comfort for staff in demanding sorting or processing areas.

 For mostly dry standing areas: